 From interpretations of UN treaty bodies to judgments of national courts, the right to health is now sufficiently articulated to serve this role, with the individual’s right to health best understood as a function of a social, political, and economic environment aimed at equity.
 However great the political challenge of securing state agreement to the FCGH, it is possible.
 States have joined other treaties with significant resource requirements and limitations on their sovereignty without significant reciprocal benefits from other states, while important state interests would benefit from the FCGH.
 And from integrating the FCGH into the existing human rights system to creative forms of compliance and enforcement and strengthened domestic legal and political accountability mechanisms, the treaty stands to improve right to health compliance.
 The potential for the FCGH to bring the right to health nearer universal reality calls for us to embark on the journey towards securing this global treaty.

 23 Health Care Analysis 308-329 (2015)

 Scholarly Commons Citation

 Friedman, Eric A. and Gostin, Lawrence O., "Imagining Global Health with Justice: In Defense of the Right to Health" (2015).
 Georgetown Law Faculty Publications and Other Works.
-Paper 1524.
+1524.